 How much water gets absorbed in your stomach depends on how much you have eaten.

-Once the process in the stomach is finished, water finds its way through the stomach into the small intestine, which absorbs water into cell membranes and bloodstream.
 This way, water will hydrate the cells in your body so they can carry out their daily tasks without problems.

 Water then moves to your large intestine, where it gets reabsorbed.
 The remaining water and other nutrients get absorbed and are then used to form stool.
 If you drink a lot of water, there is enough of it left to moisten your stool and make it easier to pass.
 If you are dehydrated, your stool is dry and therefore much more difficult to excrete.